Skip to main content

 7. The Governors, through conduct of their own business and that of their Committees, seek to promote the highest standards of ethical responsibility.
 They are responsible for approving and implementing this ethics framework and the Governance code of conduct.

-8. Governors also have responsibility for policies and procedures related to staff conduct, equality and diversity, environmental matters and as set out below:
+8. Governors also have responsibility for policies and procedures related to staff conduct, equality and diversity, and environmental matters and take all final decisions on strategic matters and issues of fundamental concern to the College through the work of the following committees (view a full list of Birkbeck committees):

 • Audit Committee is responsible for: